lkerr/groundfish-MSE/documentation/hpccUMASS_batchJobs.md

 # Running scripts in sequence using batch jobs
 #### (Sam Truesdell struesdell@gmri.org)

-(This material prepared for Gavin Fay's GIt-Hub page)
+(This material prepared for Gavin Fay's Git-Hub page)

 ***